schooltool-project/schooltool-book/source/custom-css.rst

    /etc/schooltool/standard/custom-css/custom.css

-Add your CSS rules here, by logging on to the server via ssh and editing the file using your favorite text editor.
+Add your CSS rules here, by logging on to the server and editing the file using your favorite text editor.

 Adding Resources